Almas (missile): Almas-3

 Clone of the Spike ER with its warhead based on a two-stage high-explosive or thermobaric type.
+It has a range between 10 and 16 km.

 Almas-4

 Almas-4, the newer generation of this missile, among other improvements, send clearer images of its flight back to its operators.
 According to CAT-UXO, a munitions awareness group, this missile can carry two types of warheads.
 One can detonate in two phases, making it easier to penetrate armor.
 The other is a fuel-air bomb that explodes into a fireball.
+It is reportedly based on the Spike NLOS.